jdenen/goggles/README.md

 Goggles.grab_screenshot("with_cookie_set")
 ```

-Execute a goggles test through the command line with `swim --config CONFIG_FILE` or see your options with `swim --help`.
+Execute a goggles test through the command line with `swim --config CONFIG_FILE` or use `swim --help` to see command options.

     $ swim -c config.yml